1913 Ais Gill rail accident: Aftermath

 The subsequent inquiry blamed the crew of the first train for neglecting to protect the rear of their train, and the enginemen (particularly the driver) of the second train for failing to proceed with caution knowing that they must have passed several signals without observing them.

 The Mallerstang signalman was also criticised, although his actions did not contribute to the accident.
 The section controlled three main signals; the "distant", which could indicate "clear" or "caution", and the "home" and "starting", which could both indicate "clear" or "danger".
 The signalman had thrown all his signals to "caution" or "danger" after the first train passed.
 As the second train approached, he thought it was proceeding slowly under caution, and lowered the home signal to allow the train to proceed as far as the starting signal.
 When he realised that the train was actually steaming hard, he could not throw the home signal back to "danger" until the train had already passed it.

 The inquiry made several recommendations.
 Most concerned the enforcement of regulations on drivers, firemen, guards and signalmen to ensure closer attention to their primary duty; the care and safety of trains.
 The more extensive use of Automatic Train Control (ATC), then under extended trial on the Great Western Railway, was discussed.
 This would sound a siren in the cab to alert the crew of a train if they passed a signal at danger or caution and then automatically apply the brakes if they failed to acknowledge and cancel the warning.
 Signalboxes should be fitted with detonator placers, to alert engine crews who missed signals or were unable to observe them in fog or thick weather.
 Electric lighting was clearly safer than gas oil lighting, and steel-framed carriages were less likely to be crushed than wooden-framed stock.

 With regard to the issue of lack of motive power, the inquiry found that the Midland's policy was not to use pilot engines on engines that were on or slightly over their weight limit as the time lost in calling up a pilot engine, attaching it to the train and then removing it further along the line was greater than the time lost by a slightly overloaded train unable to keep up to time.
 The company did not discipline drivers who failed to keep to time because their trains were overloaded.

 The driver of the second train, Samuel Caudle, was convicted of culpable negligence and imprisoned.
 Due to strong public opinion that this was unjust, the Home Secretary ordered his release.

 The site of the crash was quite close to the site of the Hawes Junction rail crash which had taken place less than three years earlier, and to which the Midland Railway's small-locomotive policy had also indirectly contributed (in this instance by leading to a large number of light engine movements).

-The train crash plays an important role in the plotline events of the Kate Morton novel The Forgotten Garden.